Fatumayattani/desert_wifi_nodes/README.md

 ## Overview

 Deslink is a web application that enables communities to establish and manage their own solar-powered WiFi mesh networks.
-Users can connect to local nodes, make affordable payments via cryptocurrency on the Scroll network, and track their usage through an intuitive dashboard.
+Users can browse available WiFi nodes in a centralized hub, make payments via cryptocurrency on the Scroll network, and track their usage through an intuitive dashboard.
+All payments are routed to a central node (#1) for simplified network management.

 ## Features

+### V2 Features (Current)
+- **Enhanced Smart Contract (V2)**: Multi-payment support with ETH, USDC, and USDT
+- **Supabase Integration**: Real-time node database with filtering and search
+- **Advanced Node Browser**: Search, filter, and sort WiFi nodes by price, reputation, and location
+- **Multiple Payment Methods**: Support for ETH, USDC, and USDT payments
+- **Reputation System**: Community-driven node ratings with upvote/downvote functionality
+- **Governance System**: Token-weighted voting for network decisions
+- **Node Statistics**: Detailed metrics including connections, earnings, and uptime
+- **Connection Confirmation**: Smooth user experience with connection modals
+- **Centralized Payment Hub**: All payments route to Node #1 for streamlined management

+### Core Features
 - **Smart Contract Integration**: Fully functional Solidity smart contract on Scroll network
 - **Wallet Integration**: Connect via MetaMask or other Web3 wallets
 - **Real Payments**: Make actual blockchain payments for WiFi access